matplotlib/matplotlib/doc/faq/usage_faq.rst

 =============

-Both `GTK2` and `GTK3` have implicit dependencies on PyCairo regardless of the specific Matplotlib backend used.
+Both `GTK2` and `GTK3` have implicit dependencies on PyCairo regardless of the specific matplotlib backend used.
 Unfortunatly the latest release of PyCairo for Python3 does not implement the Python wrappers needed for the `GTK3Agg` backend. `Cairocffi` can be used as a replacement which implements the correct wrapper.